200 Years of History

 The Peugeot brothers Jean Pierre and Jean Frédéric converted their family's flour mill into a steel mill.
 Since then, rolled steel has been the heart of Peugeot's activities.

-Supple, speedy saws
+Supple, speedy saws.

-In 1812, the Society of Encouragement for National Industry awarded Peugeot saws a first class gold medal for their quality and price.
+The Society of Encouragement for National Industry awarded Peugeot Saws a first class gold medal for their quality and price.

-The first coffee grinders
+The first coffee grinders.

 The Peugeot Lion

 In 1850, Peugeot unveiled the logo that would quickly become inseparable from its name: a lion on an arrow.

-First cast-iron mills
+First cast-iron mills.

-These mills, also called “counter or grocer's mills” were used to grind large quantities of a variety of grains: coffee, sugar, oats, etc.
+These mills, also called ' counter' or 'grocer's' mills were used to grind large quantities of a variety of grains" coffee, sugar, oats, etc.

-Z Model: First PEUGEOT pepper mill
+Z Model: First Peugeot pepper mill.

-Initially in plain white china, it was then made in silver-plated metal, in Bakelite, in wood, it was sometimes fitted with a crank handle.
+Initially in plain white china, it was then made in silver-plated metal, Bakelite, wood and was sometimes fitted with a crank handle.

-In 1882, Peugeot embarked on a well-rounded business: the Grand Bi, the first bicycle with unequalled wheels and chain transmission.
+Peugeot embarked on a well-rounded business: the Grand Bi, the first bicycle with unequalled wheels and chain transmission.